Mean Estimation in High-Dimensional Binary Markov Gaussian Mixture Models: Introduction

 for $i\in[n]\dfn\{1,\ldots,n\}$, and where $\delta\in[0,1]$ is the flip probability of the binary Markov chain.
 We also denote $\rho\dfn1-2\delta\in[-1,1]$ which is the correlation between adjacent samples $\rho=\E[S_{i}S_{i+1}]$.
 At each time point $i\in[n]$, a sample of a $d$-dimensional Gaussian mixture model is observed

 where $Z_{i}\sim N(0,I_{d})$ is an i.i.d. sequence, independent of $S_{0}^{n}$, and where $\theta_{*}\in\mathbb{R}^{d}$, $d\geq1$.
-At its two extremes, this model degenerates to one of two fundamental models.
+At its two extremes, this model degenerates to one of two fundamental models, which are well studied.
 When $\delta=0$, the memory length is infinite, and the sign $S_{0}=S_{1}\cdots=\cdots=S_{n}$ is fixed.
 Thus, up to this sign ambiguity, the model (\ref{eq: Gaussian Markov model}) is the standard \emph{Gaussian location model} (GLM), which is essentially a memoryless model (and exactly so if $S_{0}$ is known).
 When $\delta=\frac{1}{2}$, the signs $S_{0}^{n}$ are i.i.d. and have no memory at all.
 The model (\ref{eq: Gaussian Markov model}) is then a \emph{Gaussian mixture model} (GMM) with two symmetric components, which is also a memoryless model.
-In all other cases, $0<\delta<\frac{1}{2}$ (or $\frac{1}{2}<\delta<1$), the model is a simple version of a \emph{hidden Markov model} (HMM).
+In all other cases, $0<\delta<\frac{1}{2}$ (or $\frac{1}{2}<\delta<1$), the model is a simple version of a HMM.

 The inference problem we consider in this paper is the estimation of $\theta_{*}\in\mathbb{R}^{d}$, under the loss function